szemedkun/qanda/README.md

 The model should know that Mary is in the Bedroom.

-This project was motivated by [Stephen Merity's Blog.](http://smerity.com/articles/2015/keras_qa.html)
+Data scientists at Facebook an impressive work using a special kind of recurrent neural networks (RNN) called long short-term memory (LSTM) [here.](http://arxiv.org/pdf/1502.05698v6.pdf)

+Later, Stephen Merity used Keras deep learning library to produce [this.](http://smerity.com/articles/2015/keras_qa.html) His success is due to the clever idea of his which is splitting the factual statements from the question and merging them back together.
+Can I combine the two clever ideas with the use of GloVe word vector ebedding to train a general question answering system?
+It turns out combining two great ideas results in a better performance.

 ### Dataset
 The dataset I trained my model comes from [facebook's bAbI project.](https://research.facebook.com/researchers/1543934539189348)

-### Model

-I used a recurrent neural network (RNN) (Long short-term memory (LSTM)) and keras deep learning library to train my model.
-A high level brief explanation of the model is described below.

-I also used pre-trained on wikipedia GloVe word vectors for word embedding in my LSTM model.
-A high level brief explanation of the GloVe vector representation of words is found below.

-#### RNN and LSTM
-RNN:

-LSTM:

-#### Word Embedding
-The two most popular vector representation of words are word2vec and GloVe.
-Both models use a large corpus to learn co-occurrence statistics of words.
-They both perform similarly for subsequent machine learning purposes.

-1. Word2vec is a predictive model that ... link here?

-2. GloVe is a model ... link here?

 I completed this project in just over two weeks time, so not everything is as perfect as I would have liked it to be.